Dengue hemorrhagic fever

 Toggle: English / Spanish

-Dengue hemorrhagic fever is a severe, potentially deadly infection spread by mosquitos, mainly the species Aedes aegypti.
+Dengue hemorrhagic fever is a severe, potentially deadly infection spread by some mosquitos.

 Hemorrhagic dengue; Dengue shock syndrome; Philippine hemorrhagic fever; Thai hemorrhagic fever; Singapore hemorrhagic fever

 There are more than 100 million new cases of dengue fever every year throughout the world.
 A small number of these develop into dengue hemorrhagic fever.
 Most infections in the United States are brought in from other countries.
-Risk factors for dengue hemorrhagic fever include having antibodies to dengue virus from an earlier infection and being younger than 12, female, or Caucasian.
+Risk factors for dengue hemorrhagic fever include having antibodies to dengue virus from an earlier infection.

 Early symptoms of dengue hemorrhagic fever are similar to those of dengue fever.
-But after several days the patient becomes irritable,
+But after several days the infected person becomes irritable,

 , and sweaty.
 These symptoms are followed by a -like state.

-Shock can lead t death.
-If the patient survives, recovery begins after a one-day crisis period.
+Shock can lead to death.
+If the person survives, recovery begins after a 1-day crisis period.